inf3rno/e3/README.md

 #### Creating composite errors

-You can create composite errors with the CompositeError class if you want to report about complex problems, which can only be described by a hierarchy of error objects.
+You can create composite errors with the `CompositeError` class if you want to report complex problems, which can only described by a hierarchy of error objects.

 ```js
 var MyCompositeError = CompositeError.extend({